f-ssemwanga/oop-ALevel/README.md

 - ![Task Diagram showing relationship between the classes](inheritance_Abstract_Methods_diagram.png)
 - ![Start up code templates for inheritance and Abstract method implementation](abstract_Method_Inhertance_Code_StartUp.png)
 - [Main code template](Activity4_SkeletonCode.py)

+## Additional Inheritance tasks

+### Electric Car:
+  Create an ElectricCar class which inherits from the car class we created in "The Cars" task.
+Test it by creating an instance of an electric car e.g. ("tesla", "Model S", 2019).
+Call the descriptive_name() method on this new instance.

+Add the attribute battery_size  to the ElectricCar class.
+Add a method describe_battery() which prints out a description of the electric car's battery in kwh e.g. "This car has a 75 kwh battery".
+Test this method by calling it on the instance  of ElectricCar.

+Add a method fill_gas_tank() to ElectricCar.
+It should override the parent method as the electric car does not have a gas tank.
+It should print an appropriate message when called.
+Test is by trying to fill the ElectricCar instance with gas.

+Now try and use the battery instance as an attribute in the car class by following the steps below:
+	i) Create a Battery class passing in the battery_size=75 as an attribute into the constructor ii) Move the describe_battery() method into the Battery class iii) Now create a battery attribute in the car class and set it as an instance of the Battery class. iv)  Now test the instance of ElectricCar by calling a describe_battery() method on it.

+Extend the Battery Class by adding a method get_range(), this method has the logic of determining the range based on the size of the battery.
+A 75kwh battery has a range of 260 miles and a 100 kwh battery has a range of 315 miles.
+Test the code with the correct data to output the following:
+"2019 Tesla Model S
+This car has a 75-kwh battery
+This car can go about 260 miles on full charge"

+### Ice Cream Stand:
+An ice cream stand is a special kind of restaurant.
+Write a class called IceCreamStand that inherits from the restaurant  class you wrote earlier.
+Either version of the class will work.
+Add an attribute called flavours that stores a list of flavours.
+Write a method that displays these flavours.
+Create an instance of IceCreamStand and call this method.

+### Admin:
+An administrator is a special kind of User.
+Write a class called Admin  that inherits from the user class you wrote in an earlier exercise.
+Add an attribute, privileges, that stores a list of strings like "can add a post", "can delete a post", "can ban a user", and so on.
+Write a method called show_privileges() that lists the administrator's set of privileges.
+Create and instance of Admin and call your method.

+### Privileges:
+Write a separate Privileges class.
+The class should have one attribute, privileges, that stores a list of strings as described in the Admin task above.
+Move the show_privileges() method to this class.
+Make a privileges instance as an attribute in the Admin class.
+Create a new instance of Admin and use your method to show its privileges.